ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

    ALTO client MUST set the "input" field to a JSON object with the parameters that the resource expects.

-server-push:
-:  Set to TRUE if a client desires to receive updates via server push.
-If the value is FALSE or not present, the client does not accept server push updates.
-See {{push}} for detailed specifications.

 ## Open Response {#open-resp}

 The response to a valid request MUST be a JSON object of type